AOH Informational Links

 From Irish Central

+A bipartisan bill has been drafted in the House of Representatives to allow Ireland access to the E3 visa program which currently allows 10,500 Australians a year to come and work legally in America.
 Australia takes up about half of their allotment and the new bill would allow the Irish to take the remainder.

 The White House is said to be strongly behind the bill which was negotiated by Irish special envoy John Deasy, a member of parliament for Waterford and the Department of Foreign Affairs.
 Deasy was appointed by Irish leader Leo Varadkar to seek a solution to the lack of access to America and the undocumented Irish issue.
 The issue was raised in the St.Patrick’s Day talks in the White House between Varadkar and President Trump.